43 Father's Day Trivia Questions [With Answers]

 Answer: March 19.
 Both countries celebrate on the Feast of Saint Joseph, the patron of fathers, husbands, and workers.

-Quiz-takers default to June.
-The trap is the religious calendar.
-The Italian Festa di San Giuseppe moves Father’s Day to early spring.
-The same date is also Father’s Day in Portugal, Liechtenstein, Honduras, and Bolivia.
+June is the default guess, and the religious calendar is what breaks it.
+The Italian Festa di San Giuseppe drags Father’s Day all the way back to early spring.
+That same date is Father’s Day in Portugal, Liechtenstein, Honduras, and Bolivia too.

 19. What pastry is the traditional Italian Father’s Day food?
 (Hard)